segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 8. Under Select mappings, select the TikTok "Advertiser ID" of the audience segment you want to add users to.
 Input the `audience_id` of that audience segment under "Audience ID." **Note: A separate mapping must be created for each audience segment you plan to send Engage audiences to.**
 > info ""
-> You can get the "Audience ID" from "Assets->Audiences" page of TikTok once you have created the audience with the name of Segment's audience key.
-And the "Advertiser ID" can be visible over the TikTok URL as "aadvid".
+> Once you've created the audience using the name of Segment's audience key, you can get the Audience ID from TikTok's Assets>Audiences page.
+You'll also find the Advertised ID, noted by `aadvid`, over the TikTok URL.

 9. Repeat Steps 7 and 8 to also set up a **Remove Users** mapping.